Ultimate 2021 Guide: SMS Marketing Made Simple

 Lastly, provide an option for them to unsubscribe.
 Some providers, like VoxDirect, do this automatically for you so that it’s one less thing you have to worry about.
 No one likes to feel like they’re backed into a corner, no matter how incredible your services are.

 How to Get Started with Text Marketing

 Sold on SMS?
-Don’t waste another day missing out on everything text message marketing has to offer for your business.
+Don’t waste another day missing out on everything SMS marketing has to offer for your business.

 There are different SMS marketing platforms depending on your business model and objectives.
 Are you operating on a large scale and sending out 100,000 messages at a time, or do you want true two-way communication with customers?
 What kind of app integration do you need?
 Pricing will fluctuate based on the boxes you check.

 Build a subscriber list in accordance with SMS regulations at different points of contact.
 Places to consider include your website, in-store, and in emails.

 Measure SMS success in terms of unsubscriptions, redemption rates, and ROI.

 You have your strategy, now it’s time to pick the right SMS marketing software.
 It can be overwhelming with all of the seemingly interchangeable services on the market.
 How complicated can sending your customers a text be?

 Turns out that the parameters of your business and goals will determine what software is most compatible with your needs.
 Here is a list of things to consider when choosing the right SMS marketing platform for your unique requirements.

 First, how large is your business?
 Can one person realistically handle all SMS marketing communications?
 A start-up or small business might not require the same capabilities as an enterprise.
 While some SMS marketing platforms are overly complex, others offer a simplified software that can grow with your business.